legendu-net/blog/outdated/content/2014/01/pig-tips/pig-tips.markdown

 Tags: programming, big data, Pig, Hadoop, tips
 Modified: 2019-05-09 23:40:44

-**Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!**
+**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.**

 ## Tips